Alessandro Famularo: Formula Regional

 On 18 February 2020, it was announced that Famularo would make the step up to the Formula Regional European Championship with Van Amersfoort Racing.
 Having missed the opening two meetings through personal issues, he made his debut in the series at the Red Bull Ring in September.
 He left the championship after three rounds, in which he amassed 73 points and a best finish of fourth.

 Famularo briefly returned to the series in 2021, as it merged with the Formula Renault Eurocup to form the Formula Regional European Championship by Alpine.
 He participated in three rounds for G4 Racing and scored no points.

 FIA Formula 3

 2020

 Famularo took part in FIA Formula 3 post-season testing at Barcelona and Jerez in October 2020, driving for Campos Racing.

 2022

 Famularo made his FIA Formula 3 debut with Charouz Racing System during the 2022 Monza season finale, replacing David Schumacher as the German was required to attend his DTM commitments.
 On his FIA F3 debut, where he finished both races in 23rd, Famularo stated that "[we] made a big step".
 Famularo ended the standings second to last in 39th.

 Famularo remained with Charouz for that year's post-season test at Jerez, driving for the team on all three days.

 Eurocup-3

+Famularo racing for Drivex in Eurocup-3 at the Red Bull Ring in 2025.

 In May 2025, it was announced that Famularo would return to racing in Eurocup-3, competing for Drivex.